Self-belief is arguably the most essential ingredient for aspiring achievers to generate results in their lives.

 Most of us have an emotional home.
 It is either an empowering or a disempowering emotional state that we have embraced either consciously or unconsciously.

 It is very difficult to build self-belief if you are living consistently in a disempowered emotional state.

 The other challenge is that living in a consistent emotional state, whatever that is, becomes part of who you are.
 Your identity.
-And who you think you are affects your decisions about what you can and cannot do.
+And who you think you are affecting your decisions about what you can and cannot do.

-Fortunately I learned to turn this around by becoming
+Fortunately, I learned to turn this around by becoming

 Visualisation has gained a huge amount of popularity in recent times mainly because of studies that show that the brain cannot distinguish between a real and a vividly imagined event.

 If you have struggled with self-belief in certain areas of your life, simply visualising yourself doing what you struggle to do will prepare your mind by giving it an experience of being successful.

 People complain that they are unable to maintain their mental focus to visualise.
 I think it goes a lot deeper than that!
 I think it is a question of actually believing that visualisation is a worthy investment of their time!

 Visualisation is kind of like meditation.
 You have to discipline yourself to lie or sit still and focus for at least 5-10 minutes.
 Not an easy ask at a time when distractions, both mental and environmental are at an all-time high and mental focus is at an all-time low!